Home

 ORC files are completely self-describing and are not dependent on Hive metastore or any other external metadata.
 The file includes all information about the type and encoding of the objects stored in the file.
 Since the file is self-contained, it is independent of the user's environment for proper interpretation of the file content.

 An ORC file consists of data groups called stripes, along with auxiliary information in the file footer.
-The large size of stripes makes it possible to read data from HDFS efficiently.
+The large size of the stripes makes it possible to read data from HDFS efficiently.

-Inside the stripes, the columns are separated from each other, allowing the selective reading of the data, guaranteeing high processing speed.
+Inside the stripes, the columns are separated from each other, allowing the selective reading of the data, and guaranteeing high processing speed.
 Predicates and indexes allow you to determine which stripes in the file should be read for a particular request, and indexes narrow the search area to a row group (10k rows), further increasing the speed of reading information.
 The indexes are constructed on each of the columns that affect the speed of reading, increasing the overall size.

 Split calculation